skbarik/interpreter-in-go/README.md

-# interpreter-in-go
+# Write an interpreter in Go
-Write an interpreter in go
+Going through the book https://interpreterbook.com/